kimaita/alx-interview/README.md

-# alx-interview
+# Technical Interview

-alx Software Engineering: Technical Interview prep
+A series of tasks around algorithms towards preparation for SWE technical interviews.